ggonnella/textformats/manuals/Python_API.md

 ## Specifications

 The class `Specification` represents a TextFormats specification.
-To parse a YAML, JSON specification or load a preprocessed specification use the class constructor `Specification(filename)`.
+To parse a YAML, JSON specification or load a compiled specification use the class constructor `Specification(filename)`.
 Alternatively a dict can be passed to the constructor, which contains the datatypes definitions: `Specification({"datatypes": {...}})`.